 Attendance for blended courses will be equal to the standard classroom/theory/lab attendance policy, as one policy.
 (Reference: Attendance).
-Students scheduled for Human Anatomy and Physiology I, Human Anatomy and Physiology II, and Introduction to Microbiology must attend all scheduled laboratory days.
+Students scheduled for any course with a Lab and/or Clinical, or Externship must attend all in-person scheduled days.